 Those Board of Directors are also responsible for overseeing the Company's financialreporting process.

-Auditor's Responsibilities for the Audit of the Standalone Financial Statements
+Auditor's Responsibility for the Audit of the Standalone Financial Statements

 Our objectives are to obtain reasonable assurance about whether the standalonefinancial statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
 Reasonable assuranceis a high level of assurance but is not a guarantee that an audit conducted in accordancewith SAs will always detect a material misstatement when it exists.
-Misstatements canarise from fraud or error and are considered material if individually or in theaggregate they could reasonably be expected to influence the economic decisions of userstaken on the basis of these Standalone Ind AS financial statements.
+Misstatements canarise from fraud or error and are considered material if individually or in theaggregate they could reasonably be expected to influence the economic decisions of userstaken on the basis of these standalone financial statements.

-As part of an audit in accordance with SA's we exercise professional judgment andmaintain professional skepticism throughout the audit.
+As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

-to those risks and obtain audit evidence that is sufficient and appropriate toprovide a basis for our opinion.
+to those risks and obtain audit evidence that is sufficient and appropriate to providea basis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

 Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
 Under section 143(3)(i) of the Companies Act 2013 we are also responsible for expressing our opinion onwhether the company has adequate internal financial controls system in place and theoperating effectiveness of such controls.